 January 8’s court trial on the constitutionality of the smoking ban has been fairly unfruitful, with much of the same viewpoints expressed from both sides.
 The main game changer, newly-elected Governor Ron Desantis, has not yet taken any sort of action that indicates he will fulfill his promise of giving the patients what we voted for in 2016.
 Until then, we are taking his words with a grain of salt, but remain hopeful that he will be part of the positive change and growth of Florida’s medical cannabis industry this year.

 The year is off to a good start.
 Some of our predictions for 2019 are already beginning to be realized, and we expect that trend will continue as the weeks progress.
 We will remain committed to our mission of providing you with the best patient education and remaining strong advocates for patient access and affordable, quality products.
-We are here for you should you have any questions or concerns about the program – you can reach out to us on Twitter at @flmedcancollective, email at FLMedCanCollective@gmail.com, or Reddit on profile Flsess90.
+We are here for you should you have any questions or concerns about the program – you can reach out to us on Twitter at @flmedcancollective, or email at FLMedCanCollective@gmail.com.
 Don’t hesitate to contact us – we’re here for you!

 Be sure to join our email subscriber list and follow us on Twitter to stay up-to-date with all the latest in the Florida medical cannabis industry!
 You can find a quick-subscribe button in the righthand column on this site.
 Thank you for taking the time to read; we genuinely hope you find this site beneficial to helping you as a patient.